lukacasey/RESTful-API-for-Order-Management-with-MongoDB-Integration/README.md

 	"password": "mypassword"
 }

 ... to "/api/login" to receive Json Web Token (JWT).
-Then, when sending a GET request to "/api/orders", use Authorization as the header name and in the value field type "Bearer <JWT>"
+Then, when sending a GET request to "/api/orders", use "Authorization" as the header name and in the value field type "Bearer <JWT>"